 Ohio gives legal permission to own and use a radar detector for private cars.
 However, like for the rest of the US, both radar detectors and laser jammers are illegal for commercial vehicles.

 Radar Detector Laws in Georgia (GA)

-Georgia is one of the states that doesn’t ban radar detectors.
-The state of Georgia deems the use of radar detectors for passenger vehicles, making it 100% legal to own and use a radar detector.
-However, it’s illegal/not allowed for commercial vehicles to use this device in Georgia, in US.
+Georgia is also one of the states that don’t ban radar detectors.
+The state of Georgia authorizes the use of radar detectors for passenger vehicles, making it 100% legal to own and use.

 Radar Detector Laws in Arizona (AZ)

 Are radar detectors allowed in Arizona?
 Yes, Arizona is one of the states that don’t ban the use of radar detectors.
 But while they’re allowed for passenger vehicles, they’re illegal in commercial ones like big trucks.
 Radar and laser jammers, on the other hand, are completely banned in the state of Arizona.